The Red Violin: Plot

 Cesca turns over the second card, The Hanged Man, which means disease and suffering for those around Anna.

 At the orphanage, the violin comes into the possession of Kaspar Weiss, a young but brilliant violin prodigy.
 The monks at the orphanage ask a violin instructor, Poussin, to adopt the boy to further his development.
 Poussin brings Weiss and the violin to Vienna.
 They learn that Prince Mannsfeld is visiting Vienna and is looking for a prodigy to accompany him back to Prussia, promising a generous reward.
 Poussin puts Weiss through a strict practice regimen.
 However, the regimen and the "Poussin Meter" (a primitive metronome) take a toll on Weiss' heart defect.
 On the day of the recital, just before starting to play, Weiss's heart gives out from the stress, and he collapses, dead.

-Weiss is buried at the orphanage he grew up in.
+Weiss is buried at the orphanage where he grew up.
 When Poussin inquires about the violin, the monks explain that they buried it with Weiss.
-The violin is later stolen by grave robbers travelling in a gypsy procession, who take it to England.
+The violin is later stolen by grave robbers travelling in a Romani procession, who take it to England.